bruvellu/cephalic-furrow/3-text/furrow.md

 ## Tables

 Table: Relative timing differences between the formation of the cephalic furrow (CF) and the ectopic folds (EFs) in different mutant backgrounds.
-We measured the time after gastrulation (tag) and the percentage of germ band extension (gbe) at the time of infolding/buckling. {#tbl:gbtime}
+We measured the time after gastrulation (TAG) and the percentage of germ band extension (GBE) at the time of infolding/buckling. {#tbl:gbtime}

 |           | wildtype | *btd*   |          | *eve*    |          | *prd*     |          |
 | --------  | -------- | -----   | -----    | -----    | -----    | -----     | -----    |